TeHanHunter/TESS_Gaia_Light_Curve/README.rst

 ==================================
 There are four fluxes in each FITS file: aperture flux, PSF flux, calibrated aperture flux, and calibrated PSF flux.
 If you are uncertain which to use:

 * Calibrated aperture flux is the most robust in transit depth.
 Use this if you are doing transit science.
 * Calibrated psf flux is better in deblending targets.
-Use this if you need to deblend a target near a variable source (The best deblending can be achieved with tglc package by setting a non-zero prior).
+Use this if you need to deblend a target near a variable source.
+The best deblending can be achieved with tglc package by setting a non-zero prior.
 * The aperture flux and PSF flux are not detrended or normalized.
 Use this if you are doing stellar variability science.

 The `tutorial <tutorial/TGLC_tutorial.ipynb>`_ shows the syntaxes and differences among these light curves in several examples.